theZivkovic/organization/README.md

 ## Run / Test

-To run the system, just simply: `docker compose up --build` To run the tests: `cd organization-api && npm run test`
+To run the system, just simply: `docker compose up -d --build` To run the tests: `cd organization-api && npm run test`

-After the containers are up, you can play around with API in `http/organization.http` file.
+After the containers are up, you can play around with API in `organization.http` file.
 You'll need a `Rest Client` extension for VSCode (extensionId: `humao.rest-clien`)

 ## Seeders